Academic programs

 The Center for Alaska Native Health Research investigates weight, nutrition and health in Alaska Natives.

-Established in 1971, the Center for Cross-Cultural Studies is a teaching, research, and development unit administered through the UAF College of Rural and Community Development.
+Established in 1971, the Center for Cross-Cultural Studies is a teaching, research, and development unit administered through the UAF College of Indigenous Studies.
 It promotes programs that concentrate on the needs of Indigenous societies, with particular regard to education and rural issues.

 The Department of Alaska Native Studies and Rural Development's (DANSRD) mission is to increase cultural awareness and strengthen leadership capacity for rural and Indigenous communities in Alaska and the Circumpolar North through degree programs that promote academic excellence, personal development, professional skills, global awareness and respect for Indigenous cultures and commitment to community.
 DANSRD offers degrees in Alaska Native Studies and Rural Development.